-Thought to be the real-life inspiration behind Treasure Island and Jurassic Park, the isolated Cocos Island is one of the world’s last true diving frontiers.
-Located over 500-kilometres from Costa Rica’s western coast, there are few other dive destinations this remote - and even fewer offering such mind-blowing biodiversity.
+Thought to be the real-life inspiration behind Treasure Island and Jurassic Park, isolated Cocos Island is one of the world’s last true diving frontiers.
+Located over 500-kilometres from Costa Rica’s western coast, there are few other dive destinations this remote – and even fewer offering such mind-blowing biodiversity and underwater experiences.

 An introduction to Cocos

-Cocos Island - or Isla del Coco - is both a national park and designated UNESCO World Heritage site, and home to a remarkable degree of endemism that offers a snapshot of what tropical ocean habitats once looked like.
+Cocos Island – or Isla del Coco – is both a national park and designated UNESCO World Heritage site, playing host to a remarkable degree of endemism and providing a snapshot of what tropical ocean habitats once looked like.
 On land, Cocos is covered in dense rainforest which turns to cloud forest as it clambers skywards up the island’s volcanic peaks.
 These untouched habitats are both magnificent and mysterious, although they are home to endemic bird and reptile species rather than the dinosaurs of Jurassic Park fame.

-This volcanic island is the only part of a vast underwater ridge that breaks the surface and Cocos is at the crossroads for several marine currents.
+The only part of a vast underwater ridge to break the surface, the volcanic island of Cocos lies at the crossroads for several significant currents.
 These currents have helped create a melting-pot of marine life from elsewhere in the Pacific and have earned this island the nickname “little Galapagos”.
 Divers visiting Cocos can expect to encounter tiger sharks, silkies, Galapagos sharks, and hammerheads schooling by the hundreds, not to mention manta rays, dolphins, whale sharks, and even humpbacks.

 Of course, these oceanic currents also mean Cocos is best-suited to experienced divers, and the epic 36-hour crossing favours adventurous explorers.
 But, while it may take a while to get to, once you arrive at Cocos you won’t have to travel large distances between dive sites, guaranteeing plenty of time to explore all the local highlights.